 * Have tremendous discipline not to chase rallies and sell when things are imploding.

 * Enjoy studying economics, politics, and researching stocks.

 * Have a limited amount of capital to invest.

 The Key Is To Invest For The Long Term

 Whatever you do, don’t own nothing.
 Inflation will rob you of your financial happiness when you are older and less willing or able to work.
-Own assets that rise with inflation such as stocks and real estate.
-10 years from now you’ll be happy you invested today.
-Let’s just hope the next bear market is much shallower than the last one!
+Own assets that rise with inflation.
+Even though the stock market went into bear market territory in 2020, all the more reason to buy stocks for the future.

 About the Author: Sam worked in investing banking at Goldman Sachs and Credit Suisse for 13 years.
 He received his undergraduate degree in Economics from The College of William & Mary and got his MBA from UC Berkeley.
 In 2012, Sam was able to retire at the age of 34 largely due to his investments that now generate roughly $250,000 a year in passive income.
 He spends time playing tennis, taking care of his family, and writing online to help others achieve financial freedom too.

 FinancialSamurai.com was started in 2009 and is one of the most trusted personal finance sites today with over 1.5 million pageviews a month.
 Financial Samurai has been featured in top publications such as the LA Times, The Chicago Tribune, Bloomberg and The Wall Street Journal.